AntonioND/bunjalloo/readme.md

 `data/bunjalloo/config.ini` and modify the line `cafile=cert/cacert.pem` to point to the file with your certificates.
 If `config.ini` doesn't exist, boot Bunjalloo once so that it gets created.

+## User data

+The files in `sdroot/data/bunjalloo/user` contain some useful information:

+- `bookmarks.html`: List of bookmarks.
+- `ckallow.lst`: URLs of sites that allow cookies.
+- `search.cfg`: Search keyword shortcuts. `%s` is replaced by the search text.

 ## Credits